Ross Stores (NASDAQ:ROST) Updates FY 2022 Earnings Guidance

 Ross Stores (NASDAQ:ROST – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $4.34-$4.58 for the period, compared to the consensus earnings per share estimate of $5.02.
 The company issued revenue guidance of -.Ross Stores also updated its Q2 2022 guidance to $0.99-$1.07 EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Tuesday, June 7th will be issued a $0.31 dividend.
-This represents a $1.24 annualized dividend and a yield of 1.34%.
-Ross Stores’s dividend payout ratio (DPR) is currently 25.51%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
+Stockholders of record on Tuesday, June 7th will be paid a dividend of $0.31 per share.
+This represents a $1.24 dividend on an annualized basis and a dividend yield of 1.52%.
+The ex-dividend date of this dividend is Monday, June 6th.
+Ross Stores’s payout ratio is 27.62%.

-Ross Stores declared that its board has authorized a share buyback plan on Tuesday, March 1st that authorizes the company to buyback $1.90 billion in shares.
-This buyback authorization authorizes the apparel retailer to buy up to 6% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s leadership believes its shares are undervalued.
+Ross Stores announced that its Board of Directors has approved a share buyback plan on Tuesday, March 1st that permits the company to buyback $1.90 billion in outstanding shares.
+This buyback authorization permits the apparel retailer to repurchase up to 6% of its shares through open market purchases.
+Shares buyback plans are typically a sign that the company’s management believes its stock is undervalued.

-Several hedge funds and other institutional investors have recently modified their holdings of ROST.
-Vanguard Group Inc. grew its stake in Ross Stores by 0.5% in the first quarter.
-Vanguard Group Inc. now owns 27,510,301 shares of the apparel retailer’s stock worth $2,488,582,000 after purchasing an additional 137,952 shares during the period.
-Invesco Ltd. grew its stake in shares of Ross Stores by 8.6% in the first quarter.
-Invesco Ltd. now owns 2,705,700 shares of the apparel retailer’s stock worth $244,759,000 after acquiring an additional 214,793 shares during the last quarter.
-Goldman Sachs Group Inc. grew its stake in shares of Ross Stores by 3.5% in the first quarter.
-Goldman Sachs Group Inc. now owns 2,666,991 shares of the apparel retailer’s stock worth $241,257,000 after acquiring an additional 90,300 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in shares of Ross Stores by 2.8% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,719,915 shares of the apparel retailer’s stock worth $155,584,000 after acquiring an additional 47,199 shares during the last quarter.
-Finally, Morgan Stanley grew its stake in shares of Ross Stores by 34.7% in the second quarter.
-Morgan Stanley now owns 1,371,486 shares of the apparel retailer’s stock worth $170,064,000 after acquiring an additional 353,069 shares during the last quarter.
-87.02% of the stock is owned by institutional investors.
+Several hedge funds have recently made changes to their positions in ROST.
+Morgan Stanley lifted its stake in Ross Stores by 34.7% in the second quarter.
+Morgan Stanley now owns 1,371,486 shares of the apparel retailer’s stock valued at $170,064,000 after buying an additional 353,069 shares during the period.
+Renaissance Technologies LLC bought a new stake in shares of Ross Stores during the first quarter valued at approximately $29,049,000.
+Invesco Ltd. increased its holdings in shares of Ross Stores by 8.6% during the first quarter.
+Invesco Ltd. now owns 2,705,700 shares of the apparel retailer’s stock valued at $244,759,000 after acquiring an additional 214,793 shares in the last quarter.
+The Manufacturers Life Insurance Company increased its holdings in shares of Ross Stores by 59.3% during the first quarter.
+The Manufacturers Life Insurance Company now owns 493,575 shares of the apparel retailer’s stock valued at $44,989,000 after acquiring an additional 183,649 shares in the last quarter.
+Finally, Vanguard Group Inc. increased its holdings in shares of Ross Stores by 0.5% during the first quarter.
+Vanguard Group Inc. now owns 27,510,301 shares of the apparel retailer’s stock valued at $2,488,582,000 after acquiring an additional 137,952 shares in the last quarter.
+87.02% of the stock is currently owned by hedge funds and other institutional investors.

 Ross Stores Company Profile (Get Rating)